 There are several other types of kayaks that are worth checking out but which we were not able to touch in this guide.
 There is the Fissot fishing kayak, the Hobie kayaks with electric motors, the Mokai kayak, and many others.

-And in recent times, there are even solar powered kayaks electric kayak fishing motors.
-These are basically electric motor kits connected to a solar panel which generates electricity which then powers the small kayak motor.
+And in recent times, there are even solar-powered kayaks electric kayak fishing motors.
+These are basically electric motor kits connected to a solar panel that generates electricity which then powers the small kayak motor.

 Best Motorized Kayaks Informational Guide Section